-The amount of resistance given when you move your tool-bit into the wood shows you the right speed.
+The resistance when you move your tool bit into the wood shows you the right speed.
 Cover all directions when you are driving into the stock.
 I advise the use of a high-quality tool-bit.
-You have to square the stock before cutting and cut the wood material to the desired length.
+You have to square the stock before cutting and cutting the wood material to the desired length.
 Mark the center of each wood material and choose the chisel for the operation.

 Lubricate the lathe

 Before you start operating the lathe, it has to be well-lubricated.
-That makes the machine run effectively and maintain accuracy.
 The lubricants have to be at proper levels.
+That makes the machine run effectively and maintains accuracy.
 Use the manual for guidance.

 All the parts should receive lubricant from distribution tanks.
 The spindle bearings, headstock gearing, and shafts have to stay lubricated.
 The tank keeps and supplies the lathe lubricant.
 The gearbox receives the lathe lubricant from an oil tank, and the apron gears get lathe lubricant from the apron tank.